fxfactorial/reasonml-brotli/README.md

 Google called [Brotli](https://github.com/google/brotli).

 # Dependencies
-Make sure you have [libbrotli](https://github.com/bagder/libbrotli) installed, otherwise this installation will fail.
-There's a helper script in this repo that will do it for you, `bash prepare.sh`.
+Make sure you have the *brotli* library installed.
+On OS X you can do `brew install brotli`, as of 20/08/17, Brotli is on debian (Sid).

 # Installation